Skip to content

 Behavior:

-• Scans team/ directory for member directories
+• Scans members/ directory for member directories

 • Displays Member, Role, and Status columns